 Google Assistant was announced at Google’s I/O developer conference back in 2016 and made its official debut on the Pixel phones in October of the same year.
 It’s available on all handsets that run Android 5.0+ and have at least 1GB of RAM or Android 6.0+ and at least 1.5GB of RAM.
 Supported phones also have to have Google Play services installed and sport a minimum of a 720p display.

 Assistant will only work if you have the device’s language set to a language it supports.
-These include English, German, French, Italian, Portuguese, Russian, and many others — see full list here.
+These include English, Spanish, German, French, Italian, Portuguese, Russian, and many others.
+The list of supported languages is not as extensive as some of the competition’s, but it is getting healthier.
+The only issue is not all Google Assistant devices support all languages.
+You can learn more about language support here.

 The basics of Google Assistant are easy to understand, but there’s a lot more beneath the surface you may not be aware of.
 This post covers most of it — from explaining what is Assistant and how to use it to listing the devices it powers and commands it understands.
 So whether you’re brand new to Google Assistant or have some knowledge about it, you should learn a few things in this post.
 Let’s dive in.